TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 			- shows how many flavours use an image
 			- Un-importing requires to delete all using flavours
 				- Which in turn requires deletion of entities with that flavour

-- let invalid map to zero so that we might call "at" on images in atlas vector and always get a sane default

-- let particle definitions have animation ids

 - let particle definitions be split into the invariant and variant parts, like components
 	- pro: better cache coherency